ferrocene/ferrocene/ferrocene/doc/safety-manual/src/core/subset.rst

 Compliance with subset
 ----------------------

-To prove compliance with the subset, follow following steps:
+To prove compliance with the subset, follow these steps:

 1. Ensure that your code successfully compiles with your compilation target.
 2. Ensure that it also compiles with the certified equivalent listed in the table below.